bahrus/be-switched/README.md

 </ways-of-science>
 ```

-Here is another, less cinematic example, alo baked in, so no JS needed:
+Here is another, less cinematic example, also baked in, so no JS needed:

 ```html
 <label for=lhs>LHS:</label>